 The Invasive Alien Species (Enforcement and Permitting) Order 2019 (external link) came into force on 1 December 2019.
 It contains provisions relating to offences, penalties, enforcement, licensing and permitting in order to meet requirements of the Retained Regulation.

 The Order applies to England and Wales, the offshore marine area and, as regards any provision which applies in relation to controls on imports into and exports from the United Kingdom, and any provision which relates to any such provision, to Scotland and Northern Ireland.

-Article 3 contains offences around the importing, keeping, breeding, purchasing, and releasing or allowing to escape into the wild of invasive alien species.
+Article 3 contains offences around the importing, keeping, breeding, purchasing, and releasing or allowing to escape into the wild of species of special concern.
 The Order contains other offences in relation to permits and licences, including making false statements, the misuse of permits or licences, and obstruction and deception.
 A person guilty of an offence under the Order is liable on summary conviction to imprisonment for up to six months or to a fine, or to both; or on conviction on indictment, to imprisonment for up to two years or to a fine, or to both.